ohhhss/worthiness-journa/README.md

 ## 🔒 Privacy

 No data ever leaves your device.
 The app does not use any backend, database, or analytics service.
 All diary entries, images, and settings are stored exclusively in your browser's IndexedDB.
-The "AI" affirmations are local keyword-matching — no external API calls.

-## 📝 License

-MIT

 ---